FusionAuth/fusionauth-site/site/_posts/2019-03-06-keycloak-fusionauth-comparison.md

 ---
 layout: blog-post
 title: Keycloak and FusionAuth Comparison
-description: Keycloak and FusionAuth Comparison
+description: Compare FusionAuth and Keycloak for your identity and access management solution.
 author: Brian Pontarelli
-description: Compare FusionAuth and Keycloak for your identity and access management solution.
+image: blogs/keycloak-fusionauth-comparison.jpg
+category: blog
 excerpt_separator: "<!--more-->"
-categories: blog
-tags:
-- comparison
-image: blogs/keycloak-fusionauth-comparison.jpg
 ---

 Keycloak and FusionAuth are CIAM platforms designed to register, login and manage users in modern applications.
 They eliminate the risk, costly development and maintenance time required to build an in-house solution.
 Keycloak and FusionAuth share many features, but also have important differences.
 Use this information to compare the two and determine which matches your needs.